In the wintertime, there’s no better time for a bowl of healthy and warming soup!

 - Freshly grated Parmigiano Reggiano, for serving

-- Heat the olive oil over medium heat in a large soup pot.
-Add the onion, garlic, and celery, along with the black pepper and a tiny pinch of the sea salt.
+- Heat the extra-virgin olive oil over medium heat in a large pot (like a Dutch oven or Crock-Pot).
+Add the onion, garlic, and celery, along with the salt and pepper (just a tiny pinch of sea salt).
 Saute until onions and celery are very tender.

 - Add chicken, dijon, and kale, along with the zest of a lemon, and saute an additional 5 minutes.

 - Add chicken broth, balsamic, and lemon juice and reduce heat.
-Cook, covered, for 35 minutes, before serving.
+Simmer, covered, for 35 minutes, before serving.